keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 5. Student Data Privacy is a primary concern.
 Make sure this is at the forefront of what you are doing.
 6. Seek ways to serve other staff members.
 This role is fluid and enables you to do some tasks intermittently.
 7. Be flexible.
+8. When importing multiple checkbox properties (like mission trip attendance), it overrides the selections already made.
+This is important to note.
+You WILL LOSE the data you already have if you import only the new data!
+To avoid this, add a semicolon in front of the first selection you want to add to the property!

 ---